ACCESS TO THE TREE OF LIFE

 The fruit of both of these trees is necessary if we are to be in the image of God.
 But the order in which they are eaten is crucial.
 We do not want to become aware of our sin until first we have been clothed and have partaken of Divine Life.
 Then we can cope with the judgment of sin successfully.

 Remember, the Jews left Egypt under the protection of the blood of the Lamb.
 They had their conscience to guide them in daily behavior, to tell them right from wrong.
-But when they came to Mount Sinai and were given the Law, they understood much more clearly how God viewed right and wrong; sin and righteousness.
+But when they came to Mount Sinai and were given the Law, they understood much more clearly how God viewed right and wrong, righteousness and sin.

 Adam and Eve were naked.
 God had in mind to clothe them, and He ultimately did.